-Estate planning is the process of, among other things, arranging a person's affairs to: 1) direct his/her medical care during possible incapacitation and 2) direct the distribution and/or management of his/her assets after his/her death.
+Estate planning is the process of, among other things, arranging a person's affairs to: 1) direct his/her medical care & other affairs during possible incapacitation and 2) direct the distribution and/or management of his/her assets after his/her death.

 While there are many different types of powers of attorney, two of particular importance in the context of estate planning along with another document that expresses a person's end-of-life preferences: a) durable general power of attorney, b) health care power of attorney, and c) living will.